Spiral of silence: Background

 In 1974, Elisabeth Noelle-Neumann, a German political scientist, created the model called "Spiral of Silence".
 She believed that an "individuals willingness to express his or her opinion was a function of how he or she perceived public opinion."
-In 1947, Neumann and her husband founded the "Public Opinion Organization" in Germany.
-She was also a President of the "World Association for Public Opinion Research" from 1978 to 1980.
+In 1974, Neumann and her husband founded the "Public Opinion Organization" in Germany.
+She was also the President of the "World Association for Public Opinion Research" from 1978 to 1980.

-Noelle-Neumann evolved the spiral of silence theory from research on the 1965 West German elections.
+Noelle-Neumann evolved the spiral of silence theory from research on the 1965 West German federal election.
 The research, according to Noelle-Neumann, "measured a lot more than we understood."
 The two major parties were locked in a dead heat from December until September, with a series of questions of public perception of the election winner was showing steady, independent movement.
 During the final days of the election, 3 to 4% of the voters shifted in the direction of the public's perception of the winner.
-A similar theme happened in the 1972 election, which began the development of the spiral of silence as a theory of public opinion.
+A similar shift happened in the 1972 election, which began the development of the spiral of silence as a theory of public opinion.

 According to Shelly Neill, "Introduced in 1974, the Spiral of Silence Theory [...] explores hypotheses to determine why some groups remain silent while others are more vocal in forums of public disclosure."
 The spiral of silence theory suggests that "people who have believed that they hold a minority viewpoint on a public issue will remain in the background where their communication will be restrained; those who believe that they hold a majority viewpoint will be more encouraged to speak."
 The spiral of silence theory arose from a combination of high public uncertainty about a topic with an increase in the flow of communication.